Azerbaijan in the Eurovision Song Contest 2011: At Eurovision

-The two semi-finals and final were broadcast in Azerbaijan on İTV with commentary by Leyla Aliyeva.
-The Azerbaijani spokesperson, who announced the Azerbaijani votes during the final, was 2010 Azerbaijani Eurovision representative Safura Alizadeh.
+The two semi-finals and final were broadcast in Azerbaijan on İTV with commentary by Leyla Aliyeva. İTV appointed Safura Alizadeh, who represented Azerbaijan in 2010, as its spokesperson to announce the Azerbaijani votes during the final.

 Semi-final

 Ell and Nikki took part in technical rehearsals on 2 and 6 May, followed by dress rehearsals on 9 and 10 May.
 This included the jury final where professional juries of each country watched and voted on the competing entries.

-The Azerbaijani performance featured Ell and Nikki dressed in white outfits designed by Lars Wallin performing with four backing vocalists; Ell was in a suit and Nikki was in a dress.
+The Azerbaijani performance featured Ell and Nikki dressed in white outfits designed by Lars Wallin and performing with four backing vocalists.
 The performance began with the backing vocalists standing in a line before walking off in sync to reveal Ell and Nikki behind them.
-The LED screens displayed predominantly white colours which changed to gold blinking lights and the performance also incorporated pyrotechnics, which included a waterfall effect.
+The LED screens displayed predominantly white colours which later changed to gold blinking lights and the performance also included a pyrotechnic waterfall effect.
 The performance was directed by Rennie Mirro and Filip Adamo.
 The four backing vocalists that joined Ell and Nikki on stage were Åsa Engman, Jessica Marberger, Lisa Stadell and Vera Prada.

 At the end of the show, Azerbaijan was announced as having finished in the top ten and subsequently qualifying for the grand final.
 It was later revealed that Azerbaijan placed second in the semi-final, receiving a total of 122 points.